Future of Search, SEO, Jagger & Google Analytics

 8) New and unresolved “canonical” issues?

-“all reciprocal links had vanished.
-We think that this is because Google is down-grading or eliminating reciprocal links as a measure of popularity.
-This does make sense, actually.
-Reciprocal links are a method of falsifying popularity.
-Sort of a cheap method of buying a link, if you want to think of it that way… During the second week of the Jagger Update, a few of our reciprocal links did come back up.
+Sort of a cheap method of buying a link, if you want to think of it that way… During the second week of the Jagger Update, a few of our reciprocal links were restored.
 However, we also noticed that these were from places where we had highly relevant content.
-They came from articles where we discussed our area of expertise: Web Analytics, or from forums where we had relevant threads.
-So we feel that these links came back because of content, not linking.

-The other group that came back up was one-way inbound text links, regardless of the originating web site.
+The other group that came back up was one-way inbound text links, regardless of the originating website.
 These links also had strong relevance to our web analytics business.
 In other words, they contained keywords and/or phrases related to our site and its business.”

 In short, Jagger undid the hard work of thousands – if not millions – of people!
 As a result, hard-won high rankings and revenues plummeted.